-Certificate III in Air-conditioning and Refrigeration
+Certificate III in Air Conditioning and Refrigeration

-Certificate III in Air-conditioning and Refrigeration UEE32211
+Certificate III in Air Conditioning and Refrigeration - UEE32220

 Course Overview

-You'll also gain knowledge of the regulatory requirements for purchasing and handling refrigerants.
+Students will also gain knowledge of the regulatory requirements for purchasing and handling refrigerants.

-Further Study
+Further study

-After graduating, you might like to undertake further study in:
+After graduating, participants might like to undertake further study in the:

 Wangaratta - Docker Street